Frequently Asked Questions

 How long does it take for applicants to be notified of their decision?

 Decisions are released to students 8 to 12 weeks following the completion of their application.
 An application is complete once all required materials have been received.
-A student can track the status of their application to see if all materials have been received through their Blue Hen Home page.
+A student can track the status of their application to see if all materials have been received through their My Blue Hen Home student portal.
 Students will receive login information to create their pages after submitting their application.

 How many applications were received last year and what is your acceptance rate?

 Approximately 27,800 applications were received last year and nearly 55% of our applicants were accepted.

 What are the admissions requirements for entrance into the Honors Program?

 Applicants to the Honors Program must submit all the required documents of our traditional freshmen.
 In addition, honors applicants must complete one additional essay that is included in the application.
 The general profile for an honors students is 3.92-4.17 GPA and a combined SAT of 1380-1475 or an ACT composite of 30-33.